awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 Compared to OpenSearch and Elasticsearch, ISM for Amazon OpenSearch Service has several differences\.

 ### ISM operations<a name="alerting-diff-op"></a>
-+ OpenSearch Service supports three unique ISM operations, `warm_migration`, `cold_migration`, and `cold_delete`\.
++ OpenSearch Service supports three unique ISM operations, `warm_migration`, `cold_migration`, and `cold_delete`:

-  If your domain has [UltraWarm](ultrawarm.md) enabled, the `warm_migration` action transitions the index to warm storage\.
-Even if the `warm_migration` action doesn’t complete within the [set timeout period](https://opensearch.org/docs/im-plugin/ism/policies/#actions), the migration to warm indices still continues\.
+  + If your domain has [UltraWarm](ultrawarm.md) enabled, the `warm_migration` action transitions the index to warm storage\.
+  + If your domain has [cold storage](cold-storage.md) enabled, the `cold_migration` action transitions the index to cold storage, and the `cold_delete` action deletes the index from cold storage\.

-  Setting an `error_notifcation` for the `warm_migration` action might notify you that the `warm_migration` action failed if it didn’t complete within the timeout period\.
+  Even if one of these actions doesn’t complete within the [set timeout period](https://opensearch.org/docs/im-plugin/ism/policies/#actions), the migration or deletion of indexes still continues\.
+Setting an `error_notification` for one of the above actions might notify you that the action failed if it didn’t complete within the timeout period\.
 This failed notification is only for your own reference\.
-The actual warm migration operation has no inherent timeout and continues to run until it eventually succeeds or fails\.
+The actual operation has no inherent timeout and continues to run until it eventually succeeds or fails\.
 + If your domain runs OpenSearch or Elasticsearch 7\.4 or later, OpenSearch Service supports the ISM `open` and `close` operations\.
 + If your domain runs OpenSearch or Elasticsearch 7\.7 or later, OpenSearch Service supports the ISM `snapshot` operation\.